Discretization-free Bayesian inverse problems in distribution spaces: Introduction

+The novelty of this article is twofold.
+On the conceptual level, we show that by framing the Bayesian inverse problems in distribution spaces, the finite dimensional theory can be used naturally to derive the formulas defining the posterior distributions without any reference to discretization of the unknowns (see Theorem 2.5).
+On the other hand, a practical example of X-ray tomography (see section~\ref{sec:tomography}) demonstrates that all calculations can be carried out without a reference to discretized variables, allowing to decide a posteriori which details of the unknown to extract from the posterior density, without the need to recompute anything, or to marginalize over details of no interest.
+As an added bonus, the approach provides new insight into the question of a consistent definition the tomography matrices that has been a topic of discussion in the literature.

 The article is organized as follows.
-In section ~\ref{sec:measurements} we set up the general framework of interpreting observations as dual evaluations.
-The Bayesian inverse problems framework is introduced in section \ref{sec: BIP}, where we begin by outlining in subsection~\ref{sec:traditional} the Gaussian model in the traditional setting, define the posterior through dual evaluation in subsection~\ref{sec:dual} and finally in subsection~\ref{sec:dF} show how to numerically evaluate the matrices of interest in a discretization-free manner.
-A fan beam tomography problem is introduced in section~\ref{sec:tomography} to illustrate how the approach can be used, while in section~\ref{sec:error} we quantify the differences between the new formalism and the traditional approach based on discretization and truncation in the framework of Gaussian linear theory.
+A review of the Bayesian framework for finite-dimensional inverse problems is given in section~\ref{sec:traditional}, where its extension to infinite-dimensional spaces is briefly discussed, identifying the challenges of this extension.
+In section ~\ref{sec:measurements} we set up the general framework of the proposed approach, interpreting observations as dual evaluations.
+The derivation of the solution of the inverse problem as the posterior through dual evaluations is presented in subsection~\ref{sec:dual}.
+The formalism is elucidated by applying it to the inverse problem of X-ray tomography in section~\ref{sec:tomography}.
+In particular, in section~\ref{sec:comparison}, we highlight the differences between the proposed approach and the traditional one based on discretization.
 For the sake of readability, the technical details are presented in the Appendix.